dl-solarity/docs/docs/reference/contracts/compound-rate-keeper/AbstractCompoundRateKeeper.md

 The Compound Rate Keeper module

-The purpose of this module is to calculate the compound interest rate via 2 parameters: capitalizationRate and capitalizationPeriod.
+The purpose of this module is to calculate the compound interest rate via 2 parameters:
+`capitalizationRate` and `capitalizationPeriod`.
+Where `capitalizationRate` is the compound percentage and `capitalizationPeriod` is the number of elapsed seconds the `capitalizationRate` has to be applied to get the interest.

-The CompoundRateKeeper can be used in landing protocols to calculate the interest and borrow rates.
-It can also be used in regular staking contracts to get users' rewards accrual.
+The CompoundRateKeeper can be used in lending protocols to calculate the interest and borrow rates.
+It can also be used in regular staking contracts to get users' rewards accrual, where the APY is fixed.

+The compound interest formula is the following:

+newRate = curRate * (capitalizationRate\**(secondsPassed / capitalizationPeriod)), where curRate is initially 1

 The compound rate is calculated with 10\**25 precision.
 The maximal possible compound rate is (type(uint128).max * 10\**25)